Wazab-75/RISC-V-Team4/README.md

 ## CPU Design

-The CPU architecture implemented in this project follows the RISC-V RV32I instruction set, and includes enhancements such as caching and pipelining.
+The CPU architecture implemented in this project follows the RISC-V32I instruction set, and includes enhancements such as caching and pipelining.
 The design comprises several functional stages: fetch, decode, execute, memory, and write-back, that work together to process instructions in a streamlined manner.
 At its core, the CPU supports all base integer instructions of RV32I, which encompass arithmetic, logical, memory access, and control flow operations.
 Additionally, parameters like data width, memory size, and cache configurations are clearly defined and easily adjustable.

 ### Instructions Implemented
 RV32I Base Integer Instructions: